lexidor/hh_client_options/README.md

 ### How to get started

-At the root of this project, you;ll find the `.hhconfig` file.
+At the root of this project, you'll find the `.hhconfig` file.
 The options that are set in there have been found to work for all the listed dependencies.
 You can copy these options as a base for you own project, removing those that you don't care about, without fear that a library will not support these options.

 For the full list of checked libraries, see composer.json.